+'''

+device(config-mpls-policy)# rsvp-periodic-flooding-timer 240

+'''

-''' device(config-mpls-policy) # rsvp-periodic-flooding-timer 240 In this example, the timer is set to 240 seconds (four minutes). '''
+In this example, the timer is set to 240 seconds (four minutes).

-in this example, the time is set to 240 seconds (four minutes).

 The following example shows how to set the periodic flooding timer.
 In this example, the time is set for 240 seconds (four minutes).